-Recent accounting pronouncements: In March 2020, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2020-04, Reference Rate Reform (Topic 848)-Facilitation of the Effects of Reference Rate Reform on Financial Reporting.
-The amendments in ASU 2020-04 provide optional temporary financial reporting relief from the effect of certain types of contract modifications due to the planned discontinuation of LIBOR (London Interbank Offering Rate) and other interbank-offered based reference rates as of the end of December 31, 2021.
+Recent accounting pronouncements: In March 2020, the Financial Accounting Standards Board issued Accounting Standards Update (ASU) No. 2020-04, Reference Rate Reform (Topic 848)-Facilitation of the Effects of Reference Rate Reform on Financial Reporting.
+The amendments in ASU 2020-04 provide optional temporary financial reporting relief from the effect of certain types of contract modifications due to the planned discontinuation of London Interbank Offered Rate (LIBOR) and other interbank-offered based reference rates as of the end of December 31, 2021.
 ASU 2020-04 is effective for certain reference rate-related contract modifications that occur during the period March 12, 2020 through December 31, 2022.
-The University has not entered into a rate related contract modification, and is currently assessing the impact that this guidance will have on its financial statements.
+The University entered into rate related contract modifications in October 2022 and May 2023, which is detailed in Note 7, with no significant impact on the financial statements.